It’s all natural. It bio-degrades. But is wool ethical? PETA says no. And here’s why

 By Chere Di Boscio

 A few years ago, many ethical fashion consumers stopped buying angora when they learned how cruelly the material is sourced.
-And now, with PETA drawing attention to the harm the wool industry does to sheep, we’re expecting shoppers to curb their consumption of that material, too.
+And now, with PETA drawing attention to the harm the wool industry does to sheep, we’re expecting shoppers who ask: is wool ethical? to curb their consumption of that material, too.

 A new video exposé of the British wool industry revealed some horrifying sights at 25 UK farming sheds visited by a PETA Asia eyewitness.
 For example, shearers punched sheep in the face, stamped and stood on their heads and necks, and beat and jabbed them in the face with electric clippers.
 One farmer was filmed dragging two injured sheep who were unable to walk into a shed, where he left them to suffer without care.
 They eventually died.
 Several others died during shearing from possible shock resulting from the rough handling – or what one farmer called a “heart attack”.